What is Gross Profit and Net Profit?

 The best way to determine a good profit margin is to check with your competitors performance and industry trends.

-You’ve made it this far and now know the key differences between gross profit and net profit.
+You’ve made it this far and now know the key differences between gross profit

 While gross profit is useful for measuring the value your company generates from its products and services, net profit will tell a person how efficient his or her business operations are.